CedricPump/msfs_estol_training_tool/doc/AircraftConfigCreation.md

 some plane deviate from that. this can be seen if tilting the plane on ground and checking the green wheels indicator on the tool.

+test cases:
+taidragger nose over, tail up - only main wheel indicators green. tip over to the side while pulling back touch a wing and raise a wheel. wheel indicators in that side is dark.
+nose wheel tail strike and hold - only main wheel indicators green. tip over to the side while pushing forward touch a wing and raise a wheel. wheel indicators in that side is dark.

 if deviation choose an approach:

 1. try and error: set an index, restart tool and check for success